euro-cordex/jsc-cordex/README.md

 Users who have already an account on jsc-cordex (in the `esgf` or the `lucas` group), and who want to have access to the CORDEX-CMIP6 data, just let k.goergen@fz-juelich.de know via e-mail.
-I will add you to a seperate `cdxcmip6` Linux group.
+I will add you to a separate `cdxcmip6` Linux group.

 ## Option 2: You are a new user of jsc-cordex, a user from your institution shall be added

 All new users need to send a public ssh key; someone from your institution has to vouch for you.
-If this is a first time access, the point of contact of your institution needss to be a mamber of the EURO-CORDEX community.
+If this is a first time access, the point of contact of your institution needs to be a member of the EURO-CORDEX community.

 Please send a public ssh key to k.goergen@fz-juelich.de, put the person who vouches in CC, informally agree to the Terms of Use and the Privacy Policy.
-I'll forward to the jsc-cordex server sysadmins for account creation and inform you once your account has been created and login is possible.
+I'll forward the information to the jsc-cordex server sysadmins for account creation and inform you once your account has been created and login is possible.

 To limit the admin effort, ideally there is one responsible user per institute who already exists on the machine.

-Example on how to generate a new ssh key pair key on the command line:
+Example on how to generate a new ssh key pair on the command line:
 ```
 ssh-keygen -a 256 -t ed25519  -C "$(hostname)-$(date +'%d-%m-%Y')" -f id_ed25519_FZJ_`date -I`
 ```